brunover/incrementing-integers-service/README.md

 ### Installation for development mode

-1. For development, after installing [GoLang](https://golang.org/) clone the repo inside the gopath
+1. For development, after installing [GoLang](https://golang.org/) clone the repo inside the GOPATH

 ```sh
 # this is the default GOPATH